-In sports, NFTs have been created for the ownership of video clips, highlights, images of iconic moments and player trading cards.
+In sports, NFTs have been created for the ownership of images, video clips, highlights and player trading cards.
 One of the earliest and most significant NFT ventures in sports is the NBA's Top Shot product.
 Top Shot is an NFT marketplace for digitised NBA-related content.
 The NBA licenses highlights and images to a third party which digitises the footage and creates NFTs, each with its own blockchain authenticity.
-Fans can then buy and sell the NFTs, and transfers are recorded on a blockchain ledger for verification.
+Fans then buy and sell the NFTs, and transfers are recorded on a blockchain ledger for verification.
 The NFL's NFL All-Day product and the Ultimate Fighting Championship's UFC Strike product are additional examples of sports leagues creating officially licensed NFTs to be sold on similar marketplaces.

 NFTs also provide teams and leagues with additional opportunities to enhance fan relationships, and allow for real-world applications beyond investment.
-For example, holders of NFTs may be granted special in-person experiences or discounts on merchandise.
-In another example, a European soccer league established an NFT market for fantasy sports, enabling fans to create fantasy line-ups using NFTs they own.
-Holders of NFTs have also been able to vote on governance and other team decisions such as player awards.
+For example, holders of NFTs may be granted special in-person experiences, personalised messages from players, or discounts on merchandise.
+Holders of NFTs have also been able to participate in unique fantasy sports contests and to vote on governance and other team decisions such as player awards.
+As teams and leagues continue to innovate with immersive viewing experiences, NFTs and blockchain technology may provide a crucial link between fans and their favourite teams and players.

-NFTs also provide individual athletes with ways to reach a broad consumer base with their own licensed NFTs, such as athlete designed artwork or images.
+NFTs also provide individual athletes with ways to reach a broad consumer base with their own licensed NFTs, such as athlete-designed artwork or images.
 Players have paired the sale of their own NFTs with the opportunity to meet them in person and attend games.
-The ability of athletes to continue marketing their own individual NFTs may become a point of further discussion with leagues and teams going forward.

 The NFT market poses significant risks for both investors and creators.
 Little regulation currently exists, and it remains to be seen how regulatory authorities will look to assert control over the market.
 Class action lawsuits have been filed, including against Top Shot, alleging that the products sold on its marketplace are unregistered securities.
+While the Top Shot suit was ultimately settled, other NFT products may face similar claims in the future.
 Furthermore, investing in NFTs is speculative in nature with limited historical information to make informed decisions.
-Trading volume and valuations, based heavily on demand and scarcity, have fluctuated widely, even on established NFT marketplaces.
-Finally, many NFT purchases are made with cryptocurrency, which imposes risks of its own including price volatility, security risk and high transaction fees.
-The developing security and valuation issues in the broader cryptocurrency market may also cause teams, leagues and other players to reassess their use of NFT, given cryptocurrency's status as a common currency for NFT purchases and the overlapping use of blockchain technology in both cryptocurrency and NFTs.
+Trading volume and valuations, based heavily on demand and scarcity, have fluctuated widely.
+After peaking in 2021, many NFT market-places, including those relating to sports, have experienced significant decreases in value.

-Contributed by: Irwin A Kishner, Daniel A Etna, Joel Wagman and Barry Werbin, Herrick, Feinstein LLP
+Contributed by: Irwin A. Kishner, Daniel A. Etna, Joel Wagman and Barry Werbin, Herrick, Feinstein LLP